 With a sliding panel the locking method is dependent on how the panel is designed.
-If you're sliding a solid sheet of polycarbonate for access using a locking pin that pierces the sliding element is inadvisable as that would provide a stress concentration point that can lead to fracturing.
-In that case a security bar or pin that inserts adjacent to the sliding panel and prevents motion are the preferred methods.
-If the sliding panel is built into a frame then a pin through the non-polycarbonate portion of the sliding panel is acceptable.
+If you're sliding a solid sheet of polycarbonate for access and using a locking pin that pierces the sliding element, ensure that it does not create a stress concentration point that can lead to fracturing.
+Other options are a security bar or pin that inserts adjacent to the sliding panel and prevents motion.
+If the sliding panel is built into a frame then a pin through the non-polycarbonate portion of the sliding panel would not create stress risers.